lkytal/PredFull/README.md

 ### Important Notes

-* This model support only UNMODIFIED peptides (for now, at least)
+* The only modification (PTM) supported is **oxidation on Methionine**, otherwise only UNMODIFIED peptides are allowed.
+To indicate an oxidized methionine, use the format "M(O)".
-* This model assume a FIXED carbamidomethyl on C
+* This model assumes a __FIXED__ carbamidomethyl on C
 * The length of input peptides are limited to =< 30
 * The prediction will NOT output peaks with M/z > 2000
-* Predicted peaks that are weaker than STRONGEST_PEAK / 1000 are regarded as noises and ignored from the output.
+* Predicted peaks that are weaker than STRONGEST_PEAK / 1000 are regarded as noises thus will be omitted from the final output.

 ### Required Packages

 Recommend to install dependency via [Anaconda](https://www.anaconda.com/distribution/)

-__The Tensorflow has to be 2.30 or newer!
-A compatibility bug in Tensorflow made version before 2.3.0 can't load the model correctly.
-We'll release a new model once the Tensorflow team solve this.__

 * Python >= 3.7
 * Tensorflow >= 2.3.0